 - Write simple programs for computer-controlled machine tools.

 - Implement changes to machine programs and enter new specifications, using computers.

 - Remove and replace dull cutting tools.

-These are the skills Machine Tool Operators say are the most useful in their careers:
+When polled, Machine Tool Operators say the following skills are most frequently used in their jobs:

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.